jrbrayjr2006/consumer-contract/README.md

 # consumer-contract

+## NOTE
+This is still a work in progress so the documentation and code will change frequently.
+The direction  of the project may change before the release code is finalized.
+Use this code at your own risk.

 ## Purpose
 The purpose of this microservice is to provide a working example of a consumer of a Spring Cloud Contract using messaging.